Nostradamus: Origins of The Prophecies

-Given this reliance on literary sources, it is unlikely that Nostradamus used any particular methods for entering a trance state, other than contemplation, meditation and incubation.
+Given this reliance on literary sources, it is unlikely that Nostradamus used any particular methods for entering a trance state, other than contemplation, meditation, and incubation.
 His sole description of this process is contained in 'letter 41' of his collected Latin correspondence.
 The popular legend that he attempted the ancient methods of flame gazing, water gazing or both simultaneously is based on a naive reading of his first two verses, which merely liken his efforts to those of the Delphic and Branchidic oracles.
-The first of these is reproduced at the bottom of this article and the second can be seen by visiting the relevant facsimile site (see External Links).
+The first of these is reproduced at the bottom of this article, and the second can be seen by visiting the relevant facsimile site (see External Links).
 In his dedication to King Henry II, Nostradamus describes "emptying my soul, mind and heart of all care, worry and unease through mental calm and tranquility", but his frequent references to the "bronze tripod" of the Delphic rite are usually preceded by the words "as though" (compare, once again, External References to the original texts).

 Interpretations

 Content of the quatrains

 Most of the quatrains deal with disasters, such as plagues, earthquakes, wars, floods, invasions, murders, droughts, and battles—all undated and based on foreshadowings by the Mirabilis Liber.
-Some quatrains cover these disasters in overall terms; others concern a single person or small group of people.
+Some quatrains cover these disasters in overall terms; others concern a single person or a small group of people.
 Some cover a single town, others several towns in several countries.
 A major, underlying theme is an impending invasion of Europe by Muslim forces from farther east and south headed by the expected Antichrist, directly reflecting the then-current Ottoman invasions and the earlier Saracen equivalents, as well as the prior expectations of the Mirabilis Liber.
 All of this is presented in the context of the supposedly imminent end of the world—even though this is not in fact mentioned—a conviction that sparked numerous collections of end-time prophecies at the time, including an unpublished collection by Christopher Columbus.
 Views on Nostradamus have varied widely throughout history.
 Academic views, such as those of Jacques Halbronn, regard Nostradamus's Prophecies as antedated forgeries written by later authors for political reasons.